-The story of Trehel Corporation is one of a family business that became one of the greatest privately-held general contractors serving the Carolinas and Georgia.
-Spanning more than three decades, Trehel has held a proud tradition of public service and community activism.
+The story of Trehel Corporation is one of a small family business that has evolved through the years into one of the most successful and respected privately-held general contractors serving the Carolinas and Georgia.
+Spanning four decades, Trehel has held a proud public service and community activism tradition.

 In 1982, Neal Workman was a vice president with Vector Corporation, a general contractor located in Oconee County.
 When a large northern firm acquired Vector, Neal decided it was time to take a risk and start a new company.
 His primary motivation was to provide for his young family.
 Neal loved his community and had no desire to relocate.
 To begin his new venture, he borrowed $4,000 and purchased a used Ford F250 truck with more than 200,000 miles on the odometer.

 Neal has two children – a son, Tres, and a daughter, Helen.
 Taking the first three letters of each of their names, Neal created “Trehel,” the name for his new company.
 Early projects evolved from a more residential focus into new commercial construction ventures.